acuminous/yadda/README.md

 The clumsiness of writing scenarios as arrays can be partially mitigated with [CoffeeScript](http://coffeescript.org), and offers an alternative (we think preferable) approach to a fluid api (see [Chai](http://chaijs.com)) or an annectdotal one such as that favoured by [Jasmine](http://pivotal.github.com/jasmine) (again mitigated with [CoffeeScript](http://coffeescriptcookbook.com/chapters/testing/testing_with_jasmine)).

-On the plus side Yadda's syntax is more flexible (but not necessarily better) than Gherkin and it's step management is good at avoiding / resolving conflicts.
+On the plus side Yadda's syntax is more flexible (but not necessarily better) than Gherkin and it's step management is good at avoiding / resolving conflicts too.

 ## Usage